-You are very welcome to participate to all the free time activities and events organized by Xamk Integration Team.
-The Integration Team organizes different type of activities and events related to well-being, employability, and integration of the international students in the area, also in collaboration with other local organizations.
+You are very welcome to participate in all the activities and events organized by Xamk Integration Team throughout your studies.
+The Integration Team organizes different types of activities and events related to well-being, employability, and integration of the international students in Finland and in the area.

-For more info, please contact claudia.riva@xamk.fi.
+For more info, please contact the integration coordinator assigned to your campus.
+Kouvola campus: claudia.riva@xamk.fi.